StephenWattam/LWAC/docs/User/tools.md

 Each server supports an unlimited number of clients, however, their access to the corpus is regulated through a competition model---whilst one is connected, the others are told to wait.

+### Server

+#### Usage
+To run the server, simply provide it with a path to a config file:

+    ./server config/server.yml

+#### Configuration
+The server requires the following as a prerequisite:

+ * A metadata database must be created using the import tool
+ * This database must be placed within a directory to which the server has write access.
+This will form the root of the corpus

+For more detailed configuration options, see the detailed writeup on the [server configuration page](server_config.html).

+### Client

+#### Usage
+To run the client, simply provide it with a path to a relevant config file:

+    ./client config/client.yml

+#### Configuration
+The client is also managed exclusively by its config file.
+See more detail on the [client configuration page](client_config.html).

 Export
 ------
+The export tool is used to reformat information from the metadata and backing store into CSV files for simple processing with tools such as R.  It is heavily based on a "filter and transform" model, where small code snippets are used to select and then present data in a useful form.
+This approach has a number of advantages, making it simple to do simple tasks without limiting the power and complexity of the selection rules.

+### Usage
+To run the export tool, simply provide it with a path pointing to a relevant config file:

+    ./export config/export.yml

+It's worth noting that the export tool uses the server configuration file for corpus access, and thus will need to be able to access that also.

+### Configuration
+The export tool is influenced by both its own config file and that of the server.
+Of most interest is the [export configuration page](export_config.html).